vvbbnn00/onedrive-index/README.md

 A docker version of onedrive index, which is developed based on [ondrive-vercel-index](https://github.com/spencerwooo/onedrive-vercel-index) with bug fix.

-## web.env
+## .env
-To build the docker image, you should first create `web.env` file.
+To build the docker image, you should first create `.env` file.

 Here's an example.
 ```env